Why should you keep an eye on Coinbase Global Inc. (COIN)?

-Coinbase Global Inc. (NASDAQ: COIN) is 1.44% higher on its value in year-to-date trading and has touched a low of $310.00 and a high of $429.54 in the current 52-week trading range.
-The question becomes, what are the chances the stock will continue to grow shareholders’ wealth in the market.
-Here’s what analysts think will happen to its price in the coming time.
-The COIN stock was last observed hovering at around $342.00 in the last trading session, with the day’s loss setting it -9.0% off its average median price target of $500.00 for the next 12 months.
-It is also 48.77% off the consensus price target high of $650.00 offered by 5 analysts, but current levels are 15.48% higher than the price target low of $394.00 for the same period.
+Coinbase Global Inc. (NASDAQ: COIN) is -2.27% lower on its value in year-to-date trading and has touched a low of $310.00 and a high of $429.54 in the current 52-week trading range.
+The question becomes, what are the chances the stock will make a comeback and enjoy potential growth.
+Why not look at analysts view on what the future holds for the stock.
+The COIN stock was last observed hovering at around $333.00 in the last trading session, with the day’s loss setting it -12.18% off its average median price target of $500.00 for the next 12 months.
+It is also 50.64% off the consensus price target high of $650.00 offered by 5 analysts, but current levels are 18.57% higher than the price target low of $394.00 for the same period.

 The 2021 Backdoor Crypto Portfolio (free)